 Our Belief: We believe that a child’s starting point does not determine their outcome

-The curriculum is designed to fit our Vision and Mission:
+The curriculum is therefore designed to overcome these barriers.

 All OMA students, irrespective of their backgrounds, will be exceptional learners, so they are equipped with the necessary knowledge, skills, qualifications and mindset to contribute positively in society.